Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-02.md

 <!-- > -->

-**A package is a directory with one or more files** and a file named `package.json` which contains metadata about the package.
+**A package is a directory with one or more files**.

+And, a file named `package.json` which contains metadata about the package.

 <!-- > -->

-A **_dependency_** is a package that your project depends on.
+A **_dependency_** is a package that your project (or another package) depends on.

 <!-- > -->

-Each package should contain code that **does one thing** well.
+A package should contain code that **does one thing** well.

-In this way, you can use these shared packages like **building blocks** to easily build large complex projects.
+In this way, you can use these shared packages like **building blocks** to build large complex projects.

 <!-- > -->